mrocklin/blog/_posts/work/2012-11-09-GeneratingBLAS-PreliminaryResults.md

                    Q.symmetric(Z))
 {% endhighlight %}

 We have described a set of BLAS operations to perform certain transformations when the right conditions are met.
 Each BLAS operation is a single rewrite rule.

+{% highlight python %}
+>>> from sympy.matrices.expressions.gen import rr_from_blas
+>>> from sympy.matrices.expressions.blas import   GEMM, SYMM, TRMM, TRSV
+>>> from sympy.matrices.expressions.lapack import POSV, GESV
+>>> routines = (TRSV, POSV, GESV, TRMM, SYMM, GEMM)
+>>> rules = [rr_from_blas(r, assumptions) for r in routines]
+{% endhighlight %}

+Each of these rules can convert one kind of expression into a computation given certain conditions.
+For example

+    SYMM:  alpha A B + beta C -> SYMM(alpha, A, B, beta, C) if A or B are symmetric

-We need to combine them to turn the target expression into a set of atomic inputs.
+We need to combine them to turn the large target expression into a set of atomic inputs.
 Some of the BLAS routines overlap so there are potentially many possibilities.

 {% highlight python %}
->>> from sympy.matrices.expressions.gen import top_down, rr_from_blas
+>>> from sympy.matrices.expressions.gen import top_down
 >>> from sympy.rules.branch import multiplex
->>> from sympy.matrices.expressions.blas import   GEMM, SYMM, TRMM, TRSV
->>> from sympy.matrices.expressions.lapack import POSV, GESV

->>> routines = (TRSV, POSV, GESV, GEMM, SYMM, TRMM)
->>> rule = top_down(multiplex(*[rr_from_blas(r, assumptions) for r in routines]))
+>>> rule = top_down(multiplex(*rules))

 >>> computations = list(rule(target))
 >>> len(computations)